kamanashisroy/shotodol/TASKS.md

 - [x] Rename str to xtring.
 - [x] Keep shotodol bare minimum.
 Move extra modules in other projects.
 	- [x] Move lua scripting into separate shotodol_script package.
+- [ ] State the cohesion type in README.md for each module in shotodol.

 #### Command
 - [ ] Write a quiet command server in "command/server" space.